Xenomical/Prismatic/README.md

-# cAt-ataxx-engine
+# Prismatic - An ataxx engine written entirely in Go
-An ataxx engine made in Rust
+It also comes with a python version if you like snakes.